Do you know what a heat map is – and what it is good for?

 Suppose someone comes to your page and clicks on your CTA.
 We’ll record that click and add it to all the other information we have about that page.

 Then when you view the page in the dashboard, you’ll see the aggregate of everything every unique user did on the page, which looks something like this:

-In addition to heat maps, there are reports that can show you where your clicks came from, how far visitors scrolled, and more.
+In addition to heat maps, there are several reports that can show you where your clicks came from, how far visitors scrolled, and more.

 This matters because if most of your readers aren’t reading your long-form blog posts, you may be better off spending your time creating other types of content.

 Scroll map tells you where the CTA sweet spot on your site is: the place most eyeballs see.
 It also tells you where your design isn’t quite on the nose.

 Sudden, strong color changes can indicate that visitors “think whatever follows is no longer connected to what came before (called ‘logical ends’),” says Peep Laja, founder of Conversion XL.
 “These are sharp drop-off points that are hard to see with just Google Analytics.”

 Confetti is like a highly specific version of a traditional heat map.
 It’s a high-resolution view that lets you see individual clicks, each represented by a colored dot on the report.